British Nationality and Borders Act Update

 If any of the circumstances below apply to you, do get in touch with Breytenbachs:

-• You were adopted by persons with British roots
+• You were adopted under the Hague Convention by British citizens.

-• You have a parent or grandparent born in a former British territory
+• You have a parent or grandparent born in a former British territory, such as Northern Rhodesia.

 Breytenbachs Nationality Status Trace Service